dynamsoft-docs/license-server-docs/about/terms.md

 ## Public Trial License

-A public trial license is a special license provided by Dynamsoft for all users to test Dynamsoft Products for up to 7 days.
+A public trial license is a special license provided by Dynamsoft for all users to test Dynamsoft Products temporarily.

 This license is based on License 2.0 and network connection is required for it to work.